mikes222/mapsforge_flutter/packages/mapsforge_flutter/README.md

 datastore = await Mapfile.createFromFile(filename: filename);
 ```

 Now create the MapModel.
-Our map does not support zoomlevel beyond 21 so restrict the zoomlevel range.
+In our example we restrict the max zoomlevel.
-MapModel must be disposed after use.
+The MapModel must be disposed after use.

 ```dart
 _mapModel = await MapModelHelper.createOfflineMapModel(datastore: datastore, zoomlevelRange: const ZoomlevelRange(0, 21));
 ```

 For demo purposes set a position and zoomlevel.
 Note that this information would come from e.g. a gps provider in the real world.

 ```dart
 MapPosition mapPosition = MapPosition(43.7399, 7.4262, 18);